RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Custom image directory**

 The directory for the custom images.
+The tilde `~` symbol can be used which will expand to the ES-DE home directory.
+It's also possible to use the %ESPATH% and %ROMPATH% variables which will set the directory relative to the ES-DE binary directory or the ROM directory.

 #### Video screensaver settings